The Symantec Research Labs Graduate Fellowship

 The selection process for the 2017 Fellowship has come to a close, and award winners are listed below.
 Symantec will be accepting applications for the 2018 Fellowship Program in the Fall of 2017, and award decisions will be made in January 2018.

 Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
 A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business.
 We are soliciting applications for the following areas:

-- Machine learning and data mining: including predictive analytics and anomaly detection, in support of the security, storage, and systems areas mentioned above.
+- Machine learning and data mining: Extend and apply predictive-analytics and anomaly-detection algorithms at scale, in support of the security and systems areas mentioned above.

 - Applying students must be enrolled in a Ph.D. program.

-- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as security, cloud computing, virtualization, machine learning, data mining, etc.
+- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as host-based and network security, cloud computing, virtualization, machine learning, data mining, etc.